Import Active Directory users

 - Your AD users are imported and a summary of the number of users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. imported displays.
 Click OK.

 Determine how often you want Okta to import users from AD.
 Select Do not import new users to leverage scheduled imports to keep user profiles and groups in sync without importing new users from your directory.
-Use it when you only want to create new users in Okta via JIT, not via imports, but want to continue to use imports to sync groups and group memberships.
+Use it when you only want to create new users in Okta via JIT, not via imports, yet continue to use imports to sync groups.

 Note: Following a successful import, under specific conditions Okta automatically sends an email to designated administrators.
 The email details the number of users and groups scanned, added, updated, or removed during the import.
 Okta only sends the email if the scan detects any new users or groups, or changes to any existing user profile or group membership.